react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 Working great so far!

-## Adding Drag and Drop Interaction
+## Adding the Drag and Drop Interaction

 This is the part that actually prompted me to write this tutorial.
 We are now going to see how easy React DnD makes it to add some drag and drop interaction to your existing components.